tomexiskandar/bintang/README.rst

 A tiny and temporary db for quick data cleansing and transformation.
 It is a high-level Python coding and would help anyone up to speed with ETL work.

-.. contents:: Overview
+.. contents:: Table of Contents (Click the three dots menu above)
-   :depth: 3
+   :depth: 2

 ------------------
 How to get started